Kiwi pensioners grounded in Queensland delighted at reopening

 "That's such great news," she said.

-The Wardles had their pensions stopped in November as punishment for being out of New Zealand for more than the maximum 26 weeks.
+The Wardles had their pensions stopped in November because they were out of New Zealand for more than the maximum 26 weeks.
 They left here last April because he needed surgery and she said it was much faster in Australia.

 Now, the Ministry of Social Development wants all the $16,000 it paid over those 26 weeks back again.